procrastinate-org/procrastinate/docs/howto/connector.rst

 - `Psycopg2Connector`: This connector is specialized for synchronous calls only, and should only be used to configure your app for synchronous multi-threaded applications that need to :term:`defer` tasks synchronously (see `discussion-sync-defer`).
+- `Psycopg3Connector`: Asynchronous connector based on the next generation of psycopg.